Are you an adviser? Go to Unbiased Pro

 • No capital gains tax (CGT) to pay

-Why you should consider investing
+Why should I consider investing?

 Provided you are comfortable with your financial commitments and have a contingency fund for emergencies, it's always worth considering investing in the market.

-It’s wise to keep a clear head when investing
+Remember, it’s wise to keep a clear head when investing

 Get financial advice